chaitanya-bsk/Pytest/README.md

 # How to execute test-
-pytest -s
-pytest -m smoke
+run tests with specific markers as follows ->  pytest -m smoke Run all the tests -> pytest

 # Folder Structure-